-- Base salary: - Awards under our cash-based incentive compensation program; - Awards under our Long-Term Stock Incentive Plan; - Benefits under our Profit Sharing Plan; and - Benefits under our health and welfare benefits plans.
+- Base salary; - Awards under our cash-based incentive compensation program; - Awards under our Long-Term Stock Incentive Plan; - Benefits under our Profit Sharing Plan; and - Benefits under our health and welfare benefits plans.

 Base Salary.
 The base salaries of the Named Executive Officers are reviewed by the Committee annually as well as at the time of any promotion or significant change in job responsibilities.
 The committee reviews peer group data to establish a market-competitive executive base salary program, in conjunction with a formal performance appraisal system that focuses on awards that are integrated with strategic corporate objectives.
-Salary income for each Named Executive Officer for calendar year 2021 is reported in the "Salary" column 1 of the Summary Compensation Table, which appears following this Compensation Discussion and Analysis.
+Salary income for each Named Executive Officer for calendar year 2022 is reported in the "Salary" column 1 of the Summary Compensation Table, which appears following this Compensation Discussion and Analysis.

-In making its decisions regarding annual salary adjustments for 2021, the Compensation Committee reviewed quantitative and qualitative performance factors, peer compensation comparisons, market-based salary ranges, and overall performance of the Company to determine base salary adjustments.
-Based on the factors considered, the Committee increased Mr. Eller's annual base salary 5.00% for 2022.
+In making its decisions regarding annual salary adjustments for 2022, the Compensation Committee reviewed quantitative and qualitative performance factors, peer compensation comparisons, market-based salary ranges, and overall performance of the Company to determine base salary adjustments.